Easy Herb French Fries

 3. Peel potatoes, then working with one potato at a time, cut into ¼-inch matchsticks.
 Err on the thicker side at the rounded edges.

+4. Transfer potato matchsticks to the pot of oil.
+Continue with remaining potatoes.
 Bring oil to a boil over high heat.
 Once boiling, reduce heat to medium-high.
 Cook, without stirring, for 15 minutes.
 Stir carefully, making sure to loosen any potatoes stuck on the bottom or sides of the pot.
 Continue to cook, carefully stirring every 5 minutes, until golden, 10 to 15 minutes more.

 5. Remove fries, herbs and garlic, using a spider or large slotted spoon, to prepared baking sheet.
 Immediately season with salt and toss gently to coat.
 Serve as is or transfer to a platter.